DocHatty/Vulpes-Celare/README.md

 > **Experimental Status**
 >
 > This software is experimental.
-The metrics reported (98.4% sensitivity, 100% specificity) are based on author-performed testing using 510 programmatically-generated synthetic documents.
+The metrics reported (98.4% sensitivity, 100% specificity) are based on author-performed testing using 510 programmatically generated synthetic documents.
 These results have not been independently verified or tested against real clinical data.

 > **Not a Compliance Solution**
 >